klts-io/website/content/en/docs/install.md

 ---

 KLTS provides a way to install software sources based on Deb and RPM.
-You can choose the installation method that suits your system
+You can choose the installation method that suits your system.

-Before installation, ensure that {{< link url="/docs/pre-install" >}} has been installed
+Before installation, ensure that your {{< link url="/docs/pre-install" >}} is good enough.

 ## Set the KLTS software source

 {{< tabs >}}

 {{% tab name="Red Hat-based distributions" %}}
+Run the following code to set the source of downloading a proper distribution:
 ``` bash
 cat << \EOF > /etc/yum.repos.d/klts.repo
 [klts]